saleor/saleor-docs/docs/integrations/recaptcha.md

 ---
 id: recaptcha
-title: Recaptcha
+title: reCaptcha
 ---

 ## Pre-requisites

-You can get your API key set from [Google ReCaptcha](https://www.google.com/recaptcha/admin).
+You can get your API key set from [Google reCaptcha](https://www.google.com/recaptcha/admin).

-## Enable and set up
+## How to enable and set up reCapcha

 To enable ReCaptcha, set the following keys in your environment: